eslam-gomaa/Flexible_Nework_Automation/README.md

 # Flexible_Nework-Automation

-A Python Class that provides handy functions that help to make Network Automation with Python easier and more productive.
+A Python Class that provides handy Methods that help to make Network Automation with Python easier and more productive.

-### Features:
+## Features:

-As you may know network devices do NOT have the concept of `stderr` & `exit_code`, when you run a command on a network device you will only get the `stdout`
+**As you may know network devices do NOT have the concept of `stderr` & `exit_code`, when you run a command on a network device you will only get the `stdout`**

 :gem: The `shell` method can be used to run command on Network Devices via SSH, Normally it can get `stdout` but it's also  able to get the `stderr` by searching in the `stdout` and hence it can provide an `exit_code` of `0` or `1`

+:gem: It executes all the commands on a host in ONLY 1 SSH session, It starts the session in the initialization and YOU close it at the end of your script (as provided in the Example)

 :gem: Provide nice output in different ways